 Do you have an upcoming job interview?
-Then you might stumble on this interview question: “Are you willing to relocate?“ in a job interview.
+Then you might stumble on this interview question: “Are you willing to relocate?”
 It seems as if you can answer this close-ended question with a simple “Yes” or “No“, however, you still need to clarify your response.
-In some cases, you might want to answer “Maybe” and discuss the terms and conditions before you commit yourself.
+In some cases, you might want to answer by saying “Maybe” and discuss the terms and conditions before you commit yourself.
 Down below you can find my example answers to this interview question!

 The reason why interviewers ask this question is to examine a candidate’s flexibility and dedication.
 They’ll observe your body language to determine if you are genuinely interested and a good fit for the job role and company.
 Those who show signs of excitement and commitment tend to do well in the final decision.